Overview

 Netsuite Sales Order is made of

-A list of line items (reference to Item, quantity, price and other fields on the many-to-many) - these are embedded objects inside a sales order
+A list of line items (reference to Item, quantity, price and other attributes on the many-to-many) - these are embedded objects inside a sales order

 Shipping Details (Shipping Date, Carrier and a Shipping address) - this is an embedded object in a sales order.
 Shipping address can be selected from one of the customer addresses